astronomer/docs/astro/create-cluster.md

 ## Step 2: Edit Your AWS Trust Policy

-In the AWS IAM console, [edit the `astronomer-remote-management` trust relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html) so that Astronomer has permission to manage the new Cluster in your Cloud.
+In the AWS IAM console, [edit the `astronomer-remote-management` trust relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html) to include new trust policies and ensure that Astronomer has permission to manage your new Cluster.

 To do this, add the External ID that corresponds to your new Cluster to the existing `sts:ExternalId` grouping.
 For example, your policy for two Astro Clusters might look like the following, with `<External-ID-2>` being the External ID for your new Cluster: